sportsdunia logo

 1. Multan Cricket Stadium | Multan | 35,000 Capacity

-Multan Cricket Stadium is owned by the Pakistan Cricket Board.
-The stadium is located off Vehari Road in Multan's outskirts.
+Multan Cricket Stadium is also owned by the Pakistan Cricket Board.
 The stadium is home to the Multan Sultans of the Pakistan Super League.
-It can accommodate 35,000 spectators.
+It is the biggest cricket stadium in Pakistan, accommodating 35,000 spectators.
 The stadium held its inaugural Test match in August 2001, when Pakistan played Bangladesh in the 2001-02 Asian Test Championship.

-In April 2018, the Pakistan Cricket Board (PCB) announced the location.
 This stadium staged its inaugural Pakistan Super League match on February 26, 2020, between Multan Sultans and Peshawar Zalmi.
-This has been one of the new cricket stadium in Pakistan.
 Harry Brook of England scored his first triple hundred in Test match cricket, becoming the batter with the highest individual score; he scored 317 runs at this venue in 2024.
 In the coming years, this stadium will become one of the best stadiums in world cricket.
-It is one of the best cricket stadium in Pakistan.

 Capacity35,000